cachecake404/Snake-Wars/README.md

 # Snake-Wars

-Two player snake games made using pygame.

-A twist on the classical snake game.
+This is a project which adds a simple twist on the classic snake game.
+Here we have a two player snake games made using pygame where players compete to get food and grow bigger to then eat the smaller player to win.

-Install python 2.7 and pygame to run the twosnakes.py script or use launcher.
+Install python 2.7 and pygame.
+To play run the twosnakes.py script or use the Launcher.py script.